RubenGres/blog/src/posts/ainerds.md

 In 2015, the most effective image upscaling algorithm didn't emerge from Google, Microsoft, or other tech giants.
 Instead, Waifu2x was developed by a relatively unknown Japanese Kaggle competitor, motivated by the desire to enhance anime artwork quality.

-The name itself—"waifu" being internet slang for idealized anime characters—clearly indicates the developer's motivation.
+The name itself, "waifu" is internet slang for anime characters, giing us come clues on the developer motivation.
 Despite its unconventional origins, Waifu2x represented a significant advance in super-resolution techniques and influenced subsequent research in the field.

 ### r/AnimeResearch: Specialized ML Applications

-The [r/AnimeResearch]((https://www.reddit.com/r/AnimeResearch/) subreddit, with approximately 4,000 members, focuses on machine learning applications specific to anime content.
+The [r/AnimeResearch]((https://www.reddit.com/r/AnimeResearch/) subreddit, with approximately 4,000 members, focuses on machine learning for anime.
 While relatively small, this community has produced notable technical contributions.

-Their most significant project, DeepCreamPy, demonstrates sophisticated inpainting capabilities for anime imagery.
-The model can reconstruct obscured portions of images with remarkable accuracy, representing meaningful advances in generative inpainting techniques.
+Their most significant project, [DeepCreamPy](https://github.com/Deepshift/DeepCreamPy) and [HentAI](https://github.com/natethegreate/hent-AI), uses inpainting for anime... uncensoring.
 The community has also developed specialized tools like ["This Anime Does Not Exist"](https://thisanimedoesnotexist.ai/), a parody of [thispersondoesnotexist](https://thispersondoesnotexist.com/) focused on anime girls.
 After years of focus on GANs, they recently moved to diffusion models and soon enough many lewds models appeared in the wild.

 ## Implications for Academic Research

-These communities demonstrate several important patterns that academic researchers might consider:

-**Rapid Iteration**: Without traditional peer review constraints, these groups can experiment and iterate quickly, often identifying promising directions before formal research catches up.

-**Domain Expertise**: Deep familiarity with specific content types (anime, art styles, etc.) enables these communities to identify subtle quality improvements that generalist researchers might miss.

-**User-Centered Development**: Direct engagement with end users leads to practical innovations that address real usage patterns rather than theoretical benchmarks.

-**Resource Efficiency**: Operating with limited resources, these communities often develop efficient techniques that scale well to broader applications.
+These communities demonstrate important patterns for academic researchers to consider.
+Their ability to **iterate rapidly** without peer review constraints allows them to identify promising directions before formal research catches up. **Deep domain expertise** in specific content types enables them to spot subtle quality improvements that generalist researchers often miss.
+Direct user engagement drives **practical innovations** that address real usage patterns rather than theoretical benchmarks.
+Operating with limited resources, they develop **efficient techniques** that scale well to broader applications, showing how constraints can foster unexpected innovation.

 ## Final thoughts: The innovative power of the masses

 While these communities may have unconventional motivations, their technical contributions are huge.
-They demonstrate that innovation doesn't require traditional institutional frameworks—sometimes passionate, specialized communities can advance the state of the art as effectively as well-funded research labs.

-The academic world would benefit from engaging more seriously with these alternative research communities.
-Their combination of domain expertise, rapid experimentation, and practical focus often yields insights that complement traditional research approaches.
+The academic world would benefit from engaging more seriously with these alternative research groups.

-Perhaps most importantly, these communities remind us that the most powerful driver of innovation isn't always noble but can come from skilled individuals wanting their waifus to come to life.
+Once again, they prove to us that the most powerful driver of innovation isn't always noble but can come from skilled individuals wanting to bring their waifus to life.